 05 Dec China Overtakes US as World’s Largest Economy

-By January 2015, China will overtake the United States as the World’s Largest Economy with China producing $17.6 trillion versus the US producing $17.4 trillion.
-Compare this to 2004 when China produced 1/3 that of the United States.
+By January 2015, China overtakes the US as the world’s largest economy, with China producing $17.6 trillion versus the US producing $17.4 trillion.
+Compare this to 2004 when China produced 1/3 of the United States.

-Bear in mind that these numbers are the result of the IMF’s calculation which uses Purchasing Power Parity, so any change in currency is not taken into account.
+Bear in mind, these numbers are the result of the IMF’s calculation using Purchasing Power Parity, so any change in currency is not taken into account.

-Well, we had a good run – the US was the world’s largest economy since 1872, when it surpassed the United Kingdom.
+Well, we had a god run – the US was the world’s largest economy since 1872 when it surpassed the then-aging United Kingdom.

-FT shared an interesting tidbit that I never knew, so I’ll pass it along: the UK was only the world’s largest economy from 1870 – 1872.
-Prior to 1870, it was China.
+FT shared an interesting tidbit I never knew, so I’ll pass it along: The UK was only the world’s largest economy from 1870 – 1872.
+Prior to 1870, the largest was China.